#111 1875 90¢ Re-Issue

 Issued: 1875

-There is quite a difference in the color of #72 and #111.
+Between #72 and #111 there is an obvious difference in color.
 This alone should identify #111.
 If still in doubt #111 has a crisper printing and is on harder white paper.

 In 1876 the United States celebrated 100 years of nationhood.
 A huge International Exhibition in Philadelphia, parades and events around the country were held as part of the celebrations.
 For it's part the Post Office re-issued all the stamps that had been issued up to 1875.
 They did not sell well and most of the production had to be destroyed.
 With the exception of the 1847 stamps they were valid for postage so used examples can be found.